 Porto has a wide range of Hotels, Inns and Hostels suited for all accommodation needs.
-From those, we have selected some considering their proximity to the venue, and price/quality category.
+From those, we have selected some, considering their proximity to the venue, and price/quality category, namely:

 Porto’s international airport (Francisco Sá Carneiro) is well served by scheduled international flights and discount air carriers, making it readily and economically accessible.

 The best way to get from the airport to the conference site is using the Metro.
 The average waiting time is 25 minutes.
 The ticket is a Z4 costing € 2.
 The trip takes about 35 minutes.
 You travel in line E (violet), in the direction of Estádio do Dragão, changing at station Trindade to line D (yellow), in the direction of Hospital S. João.
 Then you leave at station IPO, and you are 500 meters from the conference site.